 Put up a bat box

 Boxes with thicker walls are better, as bats like roost temperatures to rise and fall slowly.
-See our links page for some suppliers and design ideas.
 If your carpentry skills leave a little to be desired, open joints may be filled with a sealant such as silicone and left to dry in a well ventilated place.
 Birds are not too bothered by bad examples of carpentry, but bats really are!
 Do not be tempted to paint or treat your bat box with preservatives, bats are very sensitive to chemicals and you could end up accidentally poisoning future residents.